 On the third line, “Summer gone, and all the roses are falling” suggests at how fast time and life is passing by, giving you that nostalgic feeling of something you can’t get back.

 Another line of the song is “Tis you, tis you, must go and I must bide” which could be suggesting that two people are being forced apart.
 It doesn’t give us any indicates as to what’s going to happen next, an uncertainty of how things will end.

 If you read further into the Oh Danny Boy lyrics you will probably find things that you didn’t know before, it is a powerful song yet very sad at the same time.

 Throughout the years, there have been several interpretations of the true meaning behind Danny Boy.
 One of these interpretations suggests that the song is a message from a parent to a son going off to a war, which now seems like a foreshadowing as later on Fred Weatherly’s son Danny joined the RAF during WWI and was subsequently killed in action.
 There are other views on its meaning, but this one seems to be the most common.

 Danny Boy has also been considered an unofficial anthem by Irish Americans and Irish Canadians.
-It’s frequent sing at funerals and memorial services means people associate with loved ones and very emotional times in their lives, thus possibly ensuring it has a special meaning for most who hear it.
-In modern times it has been sung at some many famous funerals – it is becoming known as “the funeral song”.
+It’s frequent singing at funerals and memorial services means people associate the beautiful song with loved ones and very emotional times in their lives, thus possibly ensuring it has a special meaning for most who hear it.
+In modern times it has been sung at some very famous funerals – it is becoming known as “the funeral song”.

 From the Lego movie where the bad cop character sings the Danny Boy lyrics to Liam Neeson singing the Danny Boy tune with Peter Travers in this short video.
 Liam explains why it is such s special and emotion song for him and for many Irish.